finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Tech: Finalize namespaces
 - Tech: Add unit tests
 - Tech: Review with Resharper
-- Show loading bar when loading/downloading a card game.
-Currently, a "cards finished loading" message appears after the cards finish loading
+- Show loading bar when loading/downloading a card game
 - Allow any player to move cards in the play area, instead of just the player who put it there
 - Add option to restart game in *Play Mode*
 - Card Grouping